By Alicia A. Breakey, MA, PhD Candidate, Angela Reidner, MS, CNM, and Rebecca Dekker, PhD, RN, APRN

 In April 2014, waterbirth—an alternative method for pain relief in which a mother gives birth in a tub of warm water—made national headlines.
 The event that pushed water birth safety into the spotlight was a joint Opinion Statement from the American Congress of Obstetricians and Gynecologists (ACOG) and the American Academy […]

 Vitamin K deficiency bleeding, thought to be a problem of the past—has been recently thrust back into the spotlight.
-During an 8-month period in 2013, five infants were admitted to Vanderbilt Children’s Hospital in Nashville, Tennessee, with […]
+In 2013, six infants were admitted to Vanderbilt Children’s Hospital in Nashville, Tennessee, with […]

 Keep reading to find out how you can take a class on Friedman’s Curve and Failure to Progress!